On the asymptotic linking number: Asymptotic linking number and Arnolds theorem

 The {\em average linking number} $\Lambda(X,Y)$ is defined by

-\end{defn} \begin{prop} The limit in \defref{d:aln} exists in the $L^1$-sense and does not depend on the system of short paths.
+\end{defn} \begin{prop} The limit in Definition~\ref{d:aln} exists in the $L^1$-sense and does not depend on the system of short paths.
 The limit function is integrable. \end{prop} \begin{proof} By property (iv) of the short path system, the linking numbers are almost always well defined.
-Using the linking form and property (iii) in \defref{d:sps} we find
+Using the linking form and property (iii) in Definition~\ref{d:sps} we find

-The last limit exists by \thmref{t:erg}.
+The last limit exists by Theorem~\ref{t:erg}.
 This theorem also implies that the limit function is $L^1$, just like the double form $L$ itself.
-Hence $\Lambda$ is well defined. \end{proof} We now give the definition of the Hopf invariant for divergence--free vector fields on $M~.$ Since the forms $i_X\mu$ and $i_Y\mu$ are closed and $M$ has the real cohomology of the three-sphere, these forms are exact.
-We can therefore choose 1-forms $\eta_X$ and $\eta_Y$ with the property that $d\eta_X = i_X\mu$ and $d\eta_Y=i_Y\mu~.$ \begin{defn} The {\em Hopf invariant} of $X,Y$ is defined to be the integral
+Hence $\Lambda$ is well defined. \end{proof} We now give the definition of the Hopf invariant for divergence--free vector fields on $M$.
+Since the forms $i_X\mu$ and $i_Y\mu$ are closed and $M$ has the real cohomology of the three-sphere, these forms are exact.
+We can therefore choose 1-forms $\eta_X$ and $\eta_Y$ with the property that $d\eta_X = i_X\mu$ and $d\eta_Y=i_Y\mu$. \begin{defn} The {\em Hopf invariant} of $X,Y$ is defined to be the integral

 \end{defn} \begin{prop} The Hopf invariant of $X,Y$ does not depend on the choice of $\eta_X$.
-Furthermore $\HH(X,Y)=\HH(Y,X)$ and if $Z$ is another divergence--free vector field on $M$ we have $\HH(X,Y+Z)=\HH(X,Y)+\HH(X,Z)~.$ \end{prop} \begin{proof} Let $\eta_X'$ be another 1-form with the property $d\eta_X'=d\eta_X=i_X\mu\ .$ Hence $\eta_X-\eta_X'$ is closed.
-Since $H^1(M)=0$ , we can choose a function $f$ on $M$ such that $df=\eta_X - \eta_X'~.$ By the Stokes's theorem we find Hence $\HH(X,Y)$ is well defined.
+Furthermore $\mathcal{H}(X,Y)=\mathcal{H}(Y,X)$ and if $Z$ is another divergence--free vector field on $M$ we have $\mathcal{H}(X,Y+Z)=\mathcal{H}(X,Y)+\mathcal{H}(X,Z)$. \end{prop} \begin{proof} Let $\eta_X'$ be another 1-form with the property $d\eta_X'=d\eta_X=i_X\mu$.
+Hence $\eta_X-\eta_X'$ is closed.
+Since $H^1(M)=0$ , we can choose a function $f$ on $M$ such that $df=\eta_X - \eta_X'$.
+By the Stokes's theorem we find Hence $\mathcal{H}(X,Y)$ is well defined.
 Choose a 1-form $\eta_Y$ such that $d\eta_Y=i_Y\mu~.$ Since

 symmetry follows from the Stokes's theorem and the fact that 2-forms commute with differential forms of any degree.
-The last statement follows from $i_{(Y+Z)}\mu = i_Y\mu + i_Z\mu~.$ \end{proof} Now we are in a position to state and prove Arnolds theorem.
-The proof is analogous to the proof found in~\cite{arn, ark}, but the asymptotic linking number is no longer defined as a pointwise limit but as a limit existing in the $L^1-$sense. \begin{thm} The average linking number of $X,Y$ is equal to the Hopf invariant of $X,Y~,$ i.e.
+The last statement follows from $i_{(Y+Z)}\mu = i_Y\mu + i_Z\mu$. \end{proof} Now we are in a position to state and prove Arnolds theorem.
+The proof is analogous to the proof found in~\cite{arn, ark}, but the asymptotic linking number is no longer defined as a pointwise limit but as a limit existing in the $L^1-$sense. \begin{thm} The average linking number of $X,Y$ is equal to the Hopf invariant of $X,Y$, i.e.